On the notions of upper and lower density: Abstract

-We show that the upper asymptotic, upper logarithmic, upper Banach, upper Buck, upper P\'olya, and upper analytic densities, together with all the upper $\alpha$-densities ($\alpha \ge -1$), are examples of upper densities in the sense of the definition above.

-Moreover, we establish the mutual independence of axioms (\textsc{f1})-(\textsc{f5}) and investigate various properties of upper densities and some related functions.
+We show that the upper asymptotic, upper logarithmic, upper Banach, upper Buck, upper P\'olya, and upper analytic densities, together with all upper $\alpha$-densities (with $\alpha$ a real parameter $\ge -1$), are upper densities in the sense of our definition.
+Moreover, we establish the mutual independence of axioms (\textsc{f1})-(\textsc{f5}), and we investigate various properties of upper densities (and related functions) under the assumption that (\textsc{f2}) is replaced by the weaker condition that $\mu^\ast(X)\le 1$ for every $X\subseteq{\bf N}$.

-These properties, most of which are in fact proved under the assumption that axiom (\textsc{f2}) is replaced by the weaker condition that $\mu^\ast(X)\le1$ for every $X\subseteq{\bf N}$, extend and generalize results so far independently derived for some of the classical upper densities we mentioned before, thus introducing a certain amount of unification into the theory.
+Overall, this allows us to extend and generalize results so far independently derived for some of the classical upper densities mentioned above, thus introducing a certain amount of unification into the theory.

-The paper ends with a list of open questions and some prospects for future research.